KoushikDutta1999/College_HTML/README.md

 5. Create a table with HTML table tag

 ## 2. College Assignment for FrameHTML
-1. Frame created with different HTML files and different pages that will open on click
+1. Frame created using HTML Frame tag with different HTML files and different pages that will open on click